schillingmr/schilling-rg/_pages/about.md

   - /about.html
 ---

 The purpose of this site is to serve as an internal resource for Schilling Research Group.

-Here you can find some required reading, recommended resources, and other useful links pertaining to the research group.
+**Click here to schedule a meeting with Malle:** https://calendar.app.google/APuQtegTkkTyiWSb6

+**Research Group Lead**
+Malle Schilling, Ph.D.
+malle.schilling@asu.edu